-With our employees
+With our staff

 With our suppliers

-With regulators and supervisors
+With our regulators and supervisors

 In all countries in which the Group is present, it builds close relationships with the banking and financial supervision authorities and regulators.
 This helps him to understand and to anticipate regulatory changes, while also enabling to contribute to them through regular consultations with these authorities.